Entropy Guided Dynamic Patch Segmentation for Time Series Transformers

 \section{Abstract}

-Transformer-based models have significantly advanced time series forecasting, with patch-based input strategies offering efficiency and improved long-horizon modeling.
+Patch-based transformers have emerged as efficient and improved long-horizon modeling architectures for time series modeling.
 Yet, existing approaches rely on \textit{temporally-agnostic} patch construction, where arbitrary starting positions and fixed lengths fracture temporal coherence by splitting natural transitions across boundaries.
 This naive segmentation often disrupts short-term dependencies and weakens representation learning.
-In response, we propose \textbf{EntroPE} (\textbf{Entro}py-Guided Dynamic \textbf{P}atch \textbf{E}ncoder), a novel, temporally informed framework that dynamically detects transition points via conditional entropy and dynamically places patch boundaries.
-This preserves temporal structure while retaining the computational benefits of patching.
-EntroPE consists of two key modules, namely an \textbf{Entropy-based Dynamic Patcher (EDP)} that applies information-theoretic criteria to locate natural temporal shifts and determine patch boundaries, and an \textbf{Adaptive Patch Encoder (APE)} that employs pooling and cross-attention to capture intra-patch dependencies and produce fixed-size latent representations.
-These embeddings are then processed by a global transformer to model inter-patch dynamics.
-Experiments across long-term forecasting benchmarks demonstrate that EntroPE improves both accuracy and efficiency, establishing entropy-guided dynamic patching as a promising new paradigm for time series modeling.
-Code is available at \url{https://github.com/Sachithx/EntroPE}.
+We propose a novel \textbf{Entro}py-Guided Dynamic \textbf{P}atch \textbf{E}ncoder (\texttt{EntroPE}), as a temporally informed framework that dynamically detects transition points via conditional entropy and dynamically places patch boundaries.
+This preserves temporal structure while retaining the computational benefits of patching. \texttt{EntroPE} consists of two key modules, namely an \textbf{Entropy-based Dynamic Patcher (EDP)} that applies information-theoretic criteria to locate natural temporal shifts and determine patch boundaries, and an \textbf{Adaptive Patch Encoder (APE)} that employs pooling and cross-attention to capture intra-patch dependencies and produce fixed-size latent representations.
+Extensive experiments on long-term forecasting, classification, and anomaly detection demonstrate that the proposed method improves both accuracy and efficiency, establishing entropy-guided dynamic patching as a promising new paradigm for time series modeling.